Handle an incoming call with Node.js SDK

 Copied

-4. Navigate to your app on your dashboard.
+5. Navigate to your app on your dashboard.
 Under the Settings section, you'll see a field labeled "Callback URL."
-Enter your URL into that field and click Save.
+Enter your URL with /VoiceEvent added to the end and click Save.
+The complete URL should look something like https://3b58-75-118-121-186.ngrok-free.app/VoiceEvent.

 Now your server is listening and your callback URL is configured, so you're almost ready to test everything and make a phone call.
 But before we do, let's take a closer look at callbacks.
 If you already know about callbacks, skip right to calling your Sinch phone number.